bettyblocks/sql_dust/README.md

 As of SqlDust v0.2.0, when generating the SQL query, SqlDust returns a tuple containing the SQL query string along with a list containing values which the database should interpolate safely.

 Enjoy using SqlDust! ^^

+### Variable keys within resulting tuple

+As of SqlDust v0.3.0, SqlDust returns a tuple with an additional list of variable keys which corresponds to the passed `options[:variables]`.

+To have it clear:

+* SqlDust will return a tuple of **two** elements when NOT having passed variables
+* SqlDust will return a tuple of **three** elements when having passed variables

 ## Testing